yoavscode/cpp/README.md

 ## Functions
 ----
 All functions must have:
-* Decleration: the statement of how the fucntion is to be called, written bedore main().
+* Decleration: the statement of how the fucntion is to be called, written before main().
 * Definition: the statements of the task the function performs when called.

 ```cpp